jmankoff/interaction/assignments/menu-report.md

 [Google Sheet](https://docs.google.com/spreadsheets/d/1ANFrhla6JEZuKXNWjY6ccPAd5ZeZu7SF1rJd3Awu4_s/edit)
 and paste your data into the `Raw Data` subsheet, replacing the contents/data that we placed there.
-To use this spreadsheet look at the `For Charting` sheet to see a chart of your data (you can click on the hamburger menu in the chart to download it as an image).
-You can click on
+To use this spreadsheet look at the `Example Chart` sheet to see a chart of your data (you can click on the hamburger menu in the chart to download it as an image).
-`Processed Data` and look at F3-H8 to see what if anything is significant.
 You can also create your own charts if you are comfortable working in a spreadsheet.*

 The results will be broken into two parts.
 The first will describe the overall data, including how many erroneous selections took place, and how fast the user was in each condition.

-### Overview
+## Speed Results

 *Describe your thoughts about overall speed in different conditions.
 Use at least one chart to illustrate what you say.
 Here is